DannieKr/Ultimate-Guide-To-VPS/README.md

 The goal of this guide is to help you to set up a VPS from 0 to 100, with all the necessary tools to self-host services such as a website, mail server, file server, git server, database server, game server, chat server and more.

+## What is a VPS?
+A virtual private server (VPS) is a virtual machine sold as a service by a hosting provider.
+A VPS runs its own copy of an operating system (OS), and users have root access to that operating system instance, so they can install almost any software that runs on that OS.
+They are priced much lower than an equivalent physical server, but as they share the underlying physical hardware with other VPSs, performance may be lower, and may depend on the workload of other instances on the same hardware node.

 # Table of Contents
 - [Ultimate Guide To VPS](#ultimate-guide-to-vps)
 - [Introduction](#introduction)